trieut415/peer-to-peer-api/README.md

    cd peer-to-peer-api
    python3 client.py
    ```
 For new clients, just open a new terminal and redo this step.
 Then you can communicate!
+In the case that a user1 sends a message in "offline" mode, this happens when a user connects then disconnects, then a user2 says something while the server is still active.
+When user1 logs back in with the same username, it will read from the database, and store any missed messages when offline.

 ---